ChristianGebhardt/MFA/README.md

 The repository contains a program to calculate maximum flows in flow networks.
 The project implements Dinic's augmenting path algorithm and Goldberg-Tarjan's push-relabel algorithm with a comprehensive GUI and several example networks.

+A documentation about all classes is included in the subfolder /doc/ and can be accessed via https://christiangebhardt.github.io/MFA/

 ## To run the program:
 * Checkout the GitHub project (https://github.com/ChristianGebhardt/MFA)
 * Install a Java runtime environment (JRE) - minimum version required: 1.7.0